-School personnel will not be permitted to administer any medication.
+Medication will only be administered under express written permission from parents beforehand.
 Students will not be permitted to self-administer any medications.
 Medication is defined as any prescription, non-prescriptions, over-the-counter, or herbal remedies.

 Students are not permitted to bring any medication to school at any time.